Chart Color Schemes

 Essendon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified 24 projects likely impacting the region.
-Key initiatives include LUMA Sunshine North, Buckley Street Level Crossing Removal, 881 Mt Alexander Road in Essendon, and Moonee Valley Racing Club Grandstand & Clubhouse Redevelopment.
-The following list details those most relevant.
+"Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 24 projects potentially impacting the region.
+Notable projects include LUMA Sunshine North, Buckley Street Level Crossing Removal, 881 Mt Alexander Road Essendon, and Moonee Valley Racing Club Grandstand & Clubhouse Redevelopment.".

 Professional plan users can use the search below to filter and access additional projects.